mahdiRashad/CS341Proj3_Cleint/README.md

 Connect four JavaFX that connect to the server to allow players to play online.
+The players are allowed to see each others moves, chat in the chat erea, and the will be notifed of the winer and losser and the end of each game.
+The server will also mention the number of wins and losses.
+All of that done using Java progreamming language and javaFX GUI.

 Wireframe of the project:

 <img width="801" height="879" alt="Screenshot 2025-09-06 at 1 34 36 PM" src="https://github.com/user-attachments/assets/a8e7d2c4-7f06-4d42-8df7-458e0da82d2a" />